chinapedia/wikipedia.abstract.en/Page/Charge-coupled_device.md

 CCD cameras used in astrophotography often require sturdy mounts to cope with vibrations from wind and other sources, along with the tremendous weight of most imaging platforms.
 To take long exposures of galaxies and nebulae, many astronomers use a technique known as auto-guiding.
 Most autoguiders use a second CCD chip to monitor deviations during imaging.
 This chip can rapidly detect errors in tracking and command the mount motors to correct for them.

-SDSSFaceplate.gif telescope imaging camera, an example of "drift-scanning".]]
+telescope imaging camera, an example of "drift-scanning".]]

 An unusual astronomical application of CCDs, called drift-scanning, uses a CCD to make a fixed telescope behave like a tracking telescope and follow the motion of the sky.
 The charges in the CCD are transferred and read in a direction parallel to the motion of the sky, and at the same speed.
 In this way, the telescope can image a larger region of the sky than its normal field of view.
 The Sloan Digital Sky Survey is the most famous example of this, using the technique to a survey of over a quarter of the sky.